ewowi/StarDocs/docs/StarLight/GettingStarted.md

 ## Start Creating Effects

+* See [Effects Module](/StarDocs/StarLightMod/StarLightModEffects/) for running effects
+* See [Live Effects](/StarDocs/StarLight/LiveEffects/) to create your own scripts live!
-See [this page](/StarDocs/StarLight/Effects/#CreatingNewEffects) to start creating effects for Leds.
+* See [this page](/StarDocs/StarLight/Effects/#CreatingNewEffects) to start creating pre-compiled effects for Leds.